-"Subscriber" shall mean a person, corporation, partnership, limited liability company, organization or other entity that receives a distribution of the Publications or any portion thereof from Argus or any agent, broker, affiliate or other representative of Argus.

-"User" shall mean a person, corporation, partnership, limited liability company, organization or other entity with a unique password and user name (other than Enron or any affiliate of Enron and their respective employees) who accesses the Reports on the Enron Website an average of twice or more per week over the period of any given quarter.

 Term and Service.
-Commencing on the third Business Day after Enron provides Argus notice of its election to commence receiving the Reports (the "Commencement Date") and continuing each day thereafter up to and including the day before the one year anniversary of the Commencement Date (the "Initial Term"), Argus shall provide or make available a Report to Enron each Business Day via FTP (File Transfer Protocol) or via a website which can be accessed by Enron, prior to 11:59 P.M.
-Greenwich Mean Time (GMT) of such Business Day in both PDF Format and HTML Format or any other format mutually agreed to by the parties (the "Service") so that Enron may post such Reports on the Enron Website.
-In the event Argus obtains the capability to provide the Reports or any portion thereof (in the format agreed to by the parties) to Enron in real time, Argus shall provide the Service to Enron in real time.
-Argus shall insure that there are no references to corporate sponsors in the Reports provided to Enron and in the event there are such references, Enron may remove such references at its sole discretion.
+Commencing on the third Business Day after Enron provides Kase notice of its election to commence receiving the Reports (the "Commencement Date") and continuing each day thereafter up to and including the day before the one year anniversary of the Commencement Date (the "Initial Term"), Kase shall provide or make available the Reports to Enron no less than forty-six (46) weeks via FTP (File Transfer Protocol) or via a website which can be accessed by Enron, in both PDF Format and HTML Format or any other format mutually agreed to by the parties (the "Service") so that Enron may post such Reports on the Enron Website.
+In the event Kase obtains the capability to provide the Reports or any portion thereof (in the format agreed to by the parties) to Enron in real time, Kase shall provide the Service to Enron in real time.
+Kase shall insure that there are no references to corporate sponsors in the Reports provided to Enron and in the event there are such references, Enron may remove such references at its sole discretion; provided that Kase may self promote to the extent such self-promotion does not exceed the lesser of (i) forty (40) words or (ii) 5% of the total content of the Reports.

-Renewal Term.
-Unless Enron provides written notice to Argus on or prior to thirty (30) days before the expiration of the Initial Term, the term of this Agreement shall continue for one (1) additional year (the "Renewal Term") commencing on the first anniversary of the Commencement Date (the "Fee Adjustment Date").
-The Initial Term and Renewal Term shall be hereinafter collectively referred to as the "Term".
-The Exclusivity shall remain the same during the Renewal Term.

 Fees.
+Kase shall provide the Service to Enron at no cost to Enron.